Data Joins Explained: How to Merge Multiple Datasets Into One

 JOIN products p ON oi.product_id = p.product_id;

-In Python, multiple joins can be performed by chaining merge()
+In Python, merge multiple datasets into one by chaining merge() operations:

 result = customers.merge(orders, on='customer_id')